 Neuxpower’s Slidewise PowerPoint add-in has many fantastic tools.
-When initially testing it, the font audit and management functionality instantly won me over and quickly was installed on all computers at TLC Creative Services!
+When initially testing it, the font audit and management functionality instantly won our team over, and quickly was installed on all computers at TLC Creative Services!

-Working with my same demo deck, which has now been consolidated to 2 Master Slides, the Slidewise Font Audit shows there are 5 fonts used in presentation.
+In this sample slide deck, the Slidewise Font Audit shows there are 5 fonts used in presentation.

-Doing a review of the content master slide shows Arial is the font that should be used throughout the presentation (note: this master slide’s placeholder text boxes have customized text by the TLC Creative design team, not all files have this easy of reference).
+Doing a review of the master slide confirms Arial is the only font that should be used throughout the presentation.

-With this information, I can use Slidewise to quickly consolidate the fonts in the presentation.
-To update all instances of Calibri to Arial, click the 3-dot menu and REPLACE FONTS.
+With this information, Slidewise makes is incredibly easy to quickly consolidate the fonts in the presentation.
+In a few clicks all instances of Calibri and Century Gothic are changed to Arial by using the 3-dot menu and REPLACE FONTS function.

 For Century Gothic, I wanted to see where it is used to determine if it should remain or go.
 Click any slide in the Slidewise list and PowerPoint jumps to that slide and the text box of that font selected (which is amazing!).
 Clicking through the Century Gothic instances, all are slide content that should use the theme font, Arial.
 An easy and quick update using the Replace Fonts dialog.